 More times than hospital leaders would like, the ED was required to go on diversion status.

 In addition, executives in the information systems and compliance departments were concerned about unsecure texting on personal phones.
-They wanted a secure communication system that would also provide physicians with autonomy to control the mode by which they are contacted.
+They wanted a secure messaging communication system that would also provide physicians with autonomy to control the mode by which they are contacted.

 Streamlining the clinical communication process